-Gary H. Leibowitz is a member of the Bankruptcy & Corporate Restructuring and Litigation Departments.
+Gary H. Leibowitz is the head of the Baltimore Office and a member of the Bankruptcy & Corporate Restructuring and Litigation Departments.
 He maintains a national practice concentrated in the areas of corporate bankruptcy, creditors' rights, and commercial litigation.
 He also maintains a sports law practice and is a licensed agent.
 Clients rely on Gary’s strategic and experienced advice to craft comprehensive and creative solutions to complex financial and legal issues.

 Gary also has extensive experience in an array of complex business and commercial litigation, including shareholder disputes, fraudulent transfers, lender liability and business contracts.
 He has obtained successful trial verdicts and appellate decisions and crafted comprehensive settlements, in both state and federal courts nationwide.